jhpyle/docassemble/_docs/helloworld.md

 }}/img/playground-button-add.png) button to create a new package.
 Otherwise, edit the "New" package.

-Call your new package "helloworld."
+Call your new packaged Steward "helloworld."

 ![Package called helloworld]({{ site.baseurl }}/img/playground-packages-example-helloworld.png)

-On this screen, you can define the characteristics of your package and indicate which resources from the [Playground] should be included in the package.
+On this screen, you can define the characteristics of your packaged Steward and indicate which resources from the [Playground] should be included in the packaging of your Steward.

-Under "Interview files," select your `hello.yml` file.
+Under "Interview files," select your Steward's `hello.yml` file.

 ![Interview files]({{ site.baseurl }}/img/playground-packages-interview-files.png)